 To integrate legal compliance requirements, state-of-the-art academic research on privacy-preserving and fair algorithm design, and practical deployment considerations from the industry, this work involved a three-party interdisciplinary collaboration based in Europe.
 The collaboration brought together (1) a computer science research team focusing on privacy-enhancing technologies and responsible AI, (2) a legal research team specializing in privacy, data protection, and discrimination law, and (3) an industry team that deploys a large-scale algorithmic recruitment system, one of the leading employment platforms in Europe that has over 10 million candidates and 60,000 active companies.

 First, the legal and industry parties independently developed the design requirements.
-The legal research team, drawing on laws including the AI Act, data protection law, and non-discrimination laws, organized the legal definitions and requirements for post-market fairness monitoring.
-They further examined potential tensions between fairness monitoring and data protection across different legal frameworks and developed a set of legal requirements for fairness monitoring, as detailed in Section \ref{sec:legal-requirements}.
+The legal research team, drawing on laws including the AI Act, the GDPR, and non-discrimination laws, organized the legal definitions and requirements for post-market fairness monitoring.
+They further examined potential tensions between fairness monitoring and data protection and developed a set of legal requirements for fairness monitoring, as detailed in Section \ref{sec:legal-requirements}.
 The industry team reflected on the real-world objectives and challenges of fairness monitoring through internal discussions among different stakeholders (including developers, product managers, and the internal legal team).
 Based on these insights, they further refined and developed the industry requirements for fairness monitoring, as shown in Section \ref{IndustryRequirements}.